 So where can you look to see if there are any pending recalls on your car or truck?
 The best resource, by far, is the government agency in charge of recalls, the National Highway Traffic Safety Administration, NHTSA.
 They provide the information that directly lists your vehicle.Simply enter you VIN (Vehicle Identification Number) which is usually listed on you vehicle registration identification or on your DMV profile online.

 You can also see the motor vehicle safety ratings from the NHTSA to see what your automobile’s safety and safety performance ratings.
 Simply enter the make, model and model year.
 The safety recall information is a must for all car owners, whether you’re looking for a new or used vehicle or are simply curious of your current car’s status.
 For more information on recalls and investigations check out safercar.gov

 Mercedes-Benz (Recalls: 117)

 Volkswagen (Recalls: 109)

 Suzuki Motor of America (Recalls: 24)

 Tied: Subaru of America Inc. (Recalls: 35)

 Tied: Land Rover Recalls: 35

-If you are still unsure about your vehicle or what to do give us a call and we’re happy to help.
-If you know your vehicle is under a recall and you want to have it serviced schedule your appointment today and we’ll get you back on the road ASAP!
+If you are still unsure about your vehicle or what to do, don’t hesitate to give us a call at Harris Tire Company and we would be more than happy to help.
+If you know your vehicle is under a recall and you want to have it serviced, contact us today and we’ll get you safely back on the road ASAP!